anpei96/anpei96.github.io/_pages/about.md

   - /about.html
 ---

-I am now a **Postdoctoral Researcher** in Huazhong University of Science and Technology (HUST).
-I will join HUST as a assistant researcher in 2026 spring.
-Up to now, I have published 20+ journal and conference papers (first/co-first/corresponding authors), including  ICCV/AAAI/IJCAI/ICASSP, IEEE T-MM/T-ITS/T-CSVT, CVIU, PR letters, Optics Express and so on.
-I will update this _github.io_ website to make it more beautiful :)
+I am now a **Postdoctoral Researcher** in Huazhong University of Science and Technology (from 2024-now).
+I love hiking and thinking.
+Up to now, I have published 40+ journal and conference papers, including CVPR, ICCV, IJCV, IEEE Trans. and so on.

 **Research Interests**

-Focusing on image-to-point-cloud (I2P) registration in three aspects:
+Focusing on two foundamental problems:
-(1)	Method design——Learning cross-modality feature with strong discriminability
-(2)	Generalization——Matching image and point cloud anywhere and anytime
-(3)	Applications——Real-time, robust, accurate 6 DoF localization for robotics and AR
+(1) Image-to-point-cloud registration.
+An
+(2) Image-to-point-cloud reconstruction.

 **News**